Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm: Data availability

 \section{Data availability}

 The code, figures and datasets generated during the current study are available in a public repository \url{https://github.com/danlkv/quantum-classical-time-maxcut}.
 See the \texttt{README.md} file for the details on the contents of the repository.
-[NOTE TO NPJ EDITORS AND REVIEWERS: the repository is currently private and will remain so until this study published.
-We can provide the access to the private repository for reviewers upon request.]